ANNOUCEMENT:

 Note that the case is 138 pages long, but is double spaced with wide margins.
 It should take about 2 hours to read the case carefully.
 We will try to discuss the decision in class if time allows.

-Please address the following points in essay four using information from the end of chapters 2 and 3 to support or refute claims in addition to Judge Jones decision.
+Please address the following points in essay three using information from the end of chapters 2 and 3 of the text book to support or refute claims in addition to Judge Jones decision.
 Please breakdown your essay into the following 7 questions and discussion points using subheadings:

 1. What is science and why is intelligent design not science?